NevenD/ProxyPatternWebApi/README.md

 The proxy is that gatekeeper.
 It stands between the client and the real object, controlling how and when the real service is accessed.

-## ✅ When to Use the Factory Pattern
+## ✅ When to Use the Proxy Pattern
 Use the Proxy Pattern when:

 You want to control access to an object (e.g., role-based authorization).